North Carolina concealed-carry restrictions combine the federal prohibited-persons floor (18 USC 922(g)) with state CHP disqualifying conditions...

 (2) The protective order is denied by the court following a hearing.

 Retrieval is not automatic on expiration of a protective order.
-The sheriff runs a NICS check; if the defendant is barred by any state or federal law independent of the now-expired protective order, the sheriff withholds the firearms even though the protective order has ended.
-A separate motion procedure under subsection (f) lets the defendant request return at the expiration of the order, and the court must deny return if the defendant remains precluded by state or federal law.
+The sheriff runs a NICS check; if the defendant is barred by any state or federal law independent of the now-expired protective order (for example, a § 922(g)(9) Lautenberg bar arose during the proceeding, or a new pending charge would disqualify), the sheriff withholds the firearms even though the protective order has ended.

 Subsection (k) preserves an exemption for law enforcement officers and members of the armed forces: